kiranrawat/Detect-Glare/README.md

 pip install -r requirements.txt

 ## Start the server
-Run the following command to start the server: python run.py <br>
+Run the following command to start the server: <br>
+python run.py <br>
 The server will start on the address http://127.0.0.1:5000 [if port 5000 is not occupied]